reflectoring/reflectoring.github.io/content/blog/2022/2022-08-30-handling-timezones-in-spring.md

 {{% image alt="settings" src="images/posts/handling-timezones-in-spring/compatibilityOutput.JPG" %}}

 ## Advantages of the new DateTime API
-- Comparing the usage of both legacy and new API, we can see that with the Date/Time API, formatting, parsing, timezone conversions can be easily performed.
+- Operations such as formatting, parsing, timezone conversions can be easily performed.
-- Also, exception handling with classes `java.time.DateTimeException`, `java.time.zone.ZoneRulesException` are well-detailed and easy to comprehend.
+- Exception handling with classes `java.time.DateTimeException`, `java.time.zone.ZoneRulesException` are well-detailed and easy to comprehend.
 - All classes are immutable making them thread-safe.
-- Each of the classes provides a variety of utility methods that help compute, extract, modify date-time information thus catering to most common usecases.
+- Each of the classes provides a variety of utility methods that help compute, extract, modify date-time information thus catering to most common use cases.
 - Additional complex date computations are available in conjunction with `java.time.Temporal` package, `java.time.Period` and `java.time.Duration` classes.
 - Methods are added to the legacy APIs to convert objects to `java.time.Instant` and let the legacy code use the newer APIs.